mylonsuren/reactive-programming-practice/README.md

 # reactive-programming-practice
-Sample workspace for reactive programming tutorials and applications
+Workspace for testing reactive programming concepts, tutorials, and small applications.

-## Current Projects
+## Projects

 **[Angular2-HN](/angular2-hn)**
 A small application using Angular 2 and RxJS.
 It acts as a simple Hacker News client.